fengyuanchen/cropperjs/docs/api/cropper-canvas.md

     <CropperCanvasToNativeCanvas />
   </ClientOnly>

-Generates a real canvas element, with the image draw into if there is one.
+Generates a real canvas element, with the image drawn into if there is one.

 ## Events